Our society made

 Let's build Cat 5 now.
 These idiots can't count to five, they

-can't remember what level of protection they chose and act surprised
+can't remember what level of protection they chose and then act surprised

 later, and you could just die waiting for them to help you.